aadel/sqlalchemy-solr/README.md

 ## Requirements

-The dialect requires Solr version 6.0 or newer.
+The driver is compatible with Solr version 6.5 and higher.
+Aliases support is compatible with Solr version 6.6 and higher.

 ## Installation